 Now that you have a nice safe user with read-only privileges and preferably are in a backup environment that can be [easily/ periodically] restored, one can start investigating the schema.

-The only tool we have (in this firewalled corporate environment) for examining databases is Toad for Oracle.
+The only tool we have (in this firewalled corporate environment) for examining databases is Toad for Oracle (for Postgresql I would use pgAdmin).
 Tip: whatever you do, don’t open two Toad instances simultaneously (don’t have two toad.exe processes running in the Task Manager – this will soon crash the application).
 You can open as many editors, schema or session browsers as you like within the single Toad instance.

 Investigating the Schema